smf-steve/parse_options/MUSING.md

         1. remove this requirement in favor of defining the form of a value
            - i.e., a value is a parameter that does not start with a hyphen <---

+      - providing support for default values adds value to optional values

+  1. OPT_PREFIX="-,--"
+     - we should define what an option PREFIX is to generalize
+       - short-form option, e.g., -f
+       - long-form option, e.g., --banner

+  1. Standalone prefixes
+     - "--" should be interpreted special
+     - "-" should be interpreted special
+     - That is to say these are both arguments (and not options)
+       * "--" is the null (lambda) argument
+       * "-" can be used to denote stdin (as in `man cat`)

+  1. Plus (+) as an option PREFIX
+     - alternative short-form, e.g., +x
+     - has the opposite meaning of -x
+     - could be modeled as:  --x on,  --x off
+     - the +x could be just a throw back to the shell

   1. Support for Subcommands
      * getopt is not good for use of programs with subcommands